babashka/cli/README.md

        :main-opts ["-m" "babashka.cli.exec"]}
 ```

-There-after you can call any function that accepts a map argument.
+Now you can call any function that accepts a map argument.
 E.g.:

 ``` clojure
 $ clojure -M:exec clojure.core/prn :a 1 :b 2